-Hip replacement lawsuits claim patients were left with serious side effects like allergic reactions, metal poisoning, infection, nerve damage and bone loss due to poor design or device defects.
-Thousands of hip replacement lawsuits have been filed against various device makers, and some have settled for a combined total of $2.2 billion.Looking to file a hip replacement lawsuit?
+Hip replacement lawsuits claim patients were left with serious side effects due to device design or defects.
+Side effects include allergic reactions, metal poisoning, infection, nerve damage and bone loss.
+Thousands of hip replacement lawsuits have been filed against various device makers.
+Known settlements amount to at least $2.2 billion.Looking to file a hip replacement lawsuit?
 See if your case is viable today

 Why People Are Filing Hip Replacement Lawsuits

-More than 860,000 hip replacement surgeries have been performed in the United States over the last five years, and if current trends continue, that number will rise even higher in the future.
-According to the most recent American Joint Replacement Registry Annual Report, the number of hip replacement procedures has risen from about 45,500 in 2012 to more than 280,000 in 2017.
 Unfortunately, a lot of people have experienced severe complications with their total or partial hip replacement devices.
-In some cases, problems arise from the surgery, but in many other instances, side effects from the hip device have led to further health issues.
+In some cases, problems arise from the surgery, but in many other instances, side effects from the hip device have led to additional health issues.

-In response to these problems, thousands of individuals have filed hip replacement lawsuits against companies like Johnson & Johnson, Smith & Nephew, Stryker, and other medical device manufacturers.
-The lawsuits claim manufacturers should have prevented the problems with their devices or done more to warn patients about the potential complications they could face after their surgeries.
+In response to these problems, thousands of individuals have filed hip replacement lawsuits.
+Plaintiffs have named companies like Johnson & Johnson, Smith & Nephew, Stryker, Zimmer Biomet and other medical device manufacturers.
+The lawsuits claim manufacturers should have:

 Allergic Reactions and Metal Poisoning (Metallosis)

-Many of the hip replacement lawsuits filed over the last decade have cited such reactions as the primary cause of action, citing the need for revision surgery and other treatments that otherwise could have been avoided.
+Many of the hip replacement lawsuits filed during the last decade cite such reactions as the primary cause of action.
+They also noted the need for revision surgery and other treatments.
+If the hip replacements had functioned properly, such procedures could have been avoided.

 Other Hip Replacement Complications and Symptoms

-In addition to complications from metal poisoning or allergies, hip replacements can lead to a wide variety of side effects, some of which are more severe than others.
-Some of these complications are immediate, such as infection or blood clots shortly after surgery, while others can develop over time, such as a loosening of the joint leading to dislocation as much as 5 or 10 years after the hip replacement surgery.
+In addition to complications from metal poisoning or allergies, hip replacements can cause other side effects.
+Some of those side effects may be more severe than others.
+Complications such as infection or blood clots happen immediately after surgery.
+Other problems, such as loosening and dislocation of the implant can take 5 to 10 years after hip replacement to develop.

-While not all complications are due to faulty hip components, certain styles and models of hip implant devices have been shown to fail more often than others, leading to severe, even life-threatening side effects.
+Not all complications are due to faulty hip components.
+But certain styles and models of hip implant devices fail more often than others.
+These failures can lead to severe, even life-threatening side effects.

 Potential Complications of Hip Replacement Surgery